Touchstone Talks: Ep 3 - What's Your Number?

 time segments or buckets if you will.

-We're going to allocate to.
+Or are we going to allocate to

-And then how are those
+and then how are those

 each of those buckets built and developed.

-And that's again through like I said
+And that's again through like I said the

-the portfolio construction methodology.
+the the portfolio construction

 Excellent.